justiiinnN/cse15l-lab-reports/labreport3.md

     written_2/travel_guides/berlitz2/WhatToFrance.txt
     written_2/travel_guides/berlitz2/WhereToFrance.txt
     ```
-   - *grep -r "string" filename*, is useful when the user is trying to accomplish a recursive search with the goal of finding all the files in the directory's with the users specific string input.
+   - *grep -r "string" filename*, is useful when the user is trying to accomplish a recursive search with the goal of finding all the files in the directory with the users letter specific string input.